dogefy/Outlook-AutoLogin/README.md

 # Outlook-AutoLogin
-Autu login to outlook.com by Python
+Auto login to outlook.com by Python